 Kupe (2nd Class): 4-berth passenger cabins that are compartmentalized with doors that can be locked.
 Each carriage has a shared bathroom.
 This is a good option if you are traveling as a family, because it offers a good level of privacy but isn't as expensive as first class.

 Spalny Vagon SV (1st Class): As expected, first-class cabins offer the highest level of comfort and privacy, not to mention the best service.
-Each cabin comes two sofas on either side that convert into beds at night time.
+Each cabin comes with two sofas on either side that convert into beds at night time.
 Some trains have private bathrooms in each compartment, but most have two washrooms at either end of the carriage.

 As an estimate, a one-way train ticket from Moscow to Vladivostok could cost anywhere from $700-$1000 in a 4-berth sleeper, while a 2-bed sleeper might cost around $900-$1200.
 Keep in mind that these prices are excluding hotel charges for any overnight stay in the cities and visa costs, the latter of which would add around £120-$200 to your budget.